 But what about protein?

 That is, can you still reduce your water footprint if you’re worried about getting protein in?
 Absolutely!
 It’s a common worry that you won’t be able to meet your protein goals without animal products, but that isn’t the case.
 You can still choose water-efficient food options and get enough protein.
-A great way to do this is by focusing on complete plant proteins and eating a varied diet.
+A great way to do this is by focusing on plant-based complete proteins and eating a varied diet.

 What is a complete protein?